-Directions: In this section, you will hear two long conversations.
-At the end of each conversation, you will hear four questions.
-Both the conversation and the questions will be spoken only once.
-After you hear a question, you must choose the best answer from the four choices marked A), B), C), and D).
+Directions: In this section, you will hear two passages.
+At the end of each passage, you will hear three or four questions.
+Both the passage and the questions will be spoken only once.
+After you hear a question, you must choose the best answer from the four choices marked A), B), C)and D).
 Then mark the corresponding letter on Answer Sheet 1 with a single line through the centre.